(Guest writer: Amanda DiSilvestro)

 Companies are still working to discover the cure for email marketing deletion.
-You might have your list perfected, your newsletters segmented, and a lot of great images, but for some reason people tend to delete these emails even before they get to that great attention grabber you worked so hard to create.
+You might have your list perfected, your newsletters segmented, and a lot of great images, but for some reason, people tend to delete these emails even before they get to that great attention grabber you worked so hard to create.

-Email marketing is a great way to get your content in front of consumers, but getting it to stay there, that part has yet to be perfected.
+Email marketing is a great way to get your content in front of consumers but to get them to stay, that part has yet to be perfected.

 One of the latest and greatest tricks is interaction.
 Consumers like to be involved as much as possible with the things they see online, so bringing that element into an email marketing campaign is a great idea.

-The trick to email marketing interaction, however, isn’t to send readers to another webpage where you have something interactive planned.
+The trick to email marketing interaction, however, isn’t to send readers to another web page where you have something interactive planned.
 The cool, fun way to interact should be right there in the email marketing message itself.

 Consider the following types of interaction and whether or not you should use them when marketing through email.